Gear

 For macro shots, I usually turn to the M-Zuiko 30mm f/3.5 and 60mm f/2.8, if needed with extension rings or bellows, and flash diffusers.
 Both lenses fully support Olympus' focus stacking technology, which is a great help.

-For landscapes and travel, I prefer my M-Zuiko zoom lenses like the 9-18mm f/4-5.6, 12-50mm f/3.5-6.3 or 14-150mm f/4-5.6.
-For street, I love the Laowa 17mm f/1.8, a beautiful light-weighed moderate wide angle (35mm in full frame equivalent).
-My every day carry (EDC) kit is an Olympus OM-D E-M5ii with either just the 14-150mm in a holster bag, or a small messenger bag with the same travel zoom plus the 35mm f/0.95 (for low light), 60mm f/2.8 (for macro) and the 100mm f/2.8 Trioplan (for portraits).
+My every day carry (EDC) kit is an Olympus OM-D E-M5ii with either just the 14-150mm in a holster bag, or a small messenger bag with the same travel zoom plus my favorite primes trinity: a 35mm f/0.95 (for low light), 60mm f/2.8 macro and the 100mm f/2.8 Trioplan.

 Besides these I use 'special purpose cameras' from DJI for situations and angles my normal kit can't handle: the Action4, Osmo Pocket and a Mini 2SE drone.